 I was looking through the search terms that brought people to my site earlier and I noticed an interesting trend that made me chuckle.
 For some reason, some of the most popular searches were about buying cocaine in Colombia.
 Even though I have never even talked about cocaine on my blog ever, I can’t deny the people what they want.
+I am a travel blogger of the people, after all.

 So by popular demand, how easy is it to get coke in Colombia?